swalddy/quiz-app/README.md

 # Quiz App

 ## Overview
-Created usign React.js and Vite.
+Created using React.js and Vite.
 Questions are sourced from [opentdb.com](https://opentdb.com).

 ## Features
 1. **Login:**